hpcloud/stackato-app-store/README.md

 ## Overview

 The Stackato App Store is a feature of Stackato that allows people to install apps directly from their sources.
 A Stackato Admin can point their Stackato installation at 1 or more "stores".
-By default, stackato currently points to this store.
+By default, Stackato points to store data in this repo.

 A store is just a database of pointers to the source locations of apps, and a little extra meta info needed to install the app.